MarekCichy/pt-br-classifier/README.md

 ## Contributions
 Are highly encouraged.
 First and foremost, any constructive criticism of the above is more than welcome.

-Some paths I plan to explore in October:
+Some paths I plan to explore:
 - Scrape other kinds of texts (movie subtitles, media articles, blog posts, forum discussions) and check the model's performance
 - Return weights for separate words and show their "brazilness" or "portugueseness" in the frontend (eXplainable AI)
 - Use an LSTM network instead of NaiveBayes